lumbduck/react-app-boilerplate/README.md

 4. Finally, run `npx webpack-dev-server --hot --mode development` to launch the app in development mode (if you skipped step 4, then omit `--hot` from the launch command).
 You should be able to see the page ./public/index.html at http://localhost:3000/.
 It simply renders "Hello, World!"
 5. If you would like a shorter alias for launching the app, you can insert the following into the `scripts` object in `package.json`: `"dev": "npx webpack-dev-server --hot --mode development",` (if you skipped step 4, then omit `--hot` from this line).
 Now you can simply run `npm run dev` as an alias for starting the dev build.
 6. You may also like to see the dist folder which is typically suppressed when running webpack in development mode.
 You can add another alias, `"build": "npx webpack --mode development",`, after the `"dev": ...` alias added in step 6.
 Running `npm run build` will now populate the dist folder in you project root.

+### Additional features
+That's a lot of frontend power, but here are some other recommendations for `npm` packages that can be useful to install:
+- `styled-components`: for dynamically styling components
+- `mocha` and `chai`: for testing
+    - Install these alongside `@babel/register`, using the `--save-dev` flag for all 3 packages.
+    - To test async Thunks, also install `sinon`, `node-fetch`, and `fetch-mock`, also using the `--save-dev` flag.
+    - For copy/paste convenience, here's the entire installation:
+        - `npm install --save-dev mocha chai @babel/register sinon node-fetch fetch`
+    - To optimize `npm run test`, you'll want to assign the `test` alias in `package.json` to something like the following: `"mocha \"src/**/*.test.js\" --require @babel/register --recursive"`.
+This will allow you to write `describe(...)` style tests in `*.test.js` files anywhere in your project without worrying about exports.
+- `jest`: an alternative to `mocha` and `chai` for testing
+    - Also needs `babel` support and a different `npm run test` alias.
+See: https://redux.js.org/recipes/writing-tests for more info.